T. H. White

 Terence Hanbury "Tim" White (29 May 1906 – 17 January 1964) was an English writer.
 He is best known for his Arthurian novels, which were published together in 1958 as The Once and Future King.
-One of his most memorable is the first of the series, The Sword in the Stone, which was published as a stand-alone book in 1938.
+One of his best known is the first of the series, The Sword in the Stone, which was published as a stand-alone book in 1938.

 Early life

 White was born in Bombay, British India, to Garrick Hanbury White, a superintendent in the Indian police, and Constance Edith Southcote Aston.
+His parents moved with him to England in 1911.
 White had a troubled childhood, with an alcoholic father and an emotionally cold mother, and his parents separated when he was 14.

 Education and teaching

 White went to Cheltenham College in Gloucestershire, a public school, and Queens' College, Cambridge, where he was tutored by the scholar and occasional author L. J. Potts, who became a lifelong friend and correspondent.
 White later referred to him as "the great literary influence in my life."
 While at Queens' College, White wrote a thesis on Thomas Malory's Le Morte d'Arthur, and graduated in 1928 with a first-class degree in English.

 White then taught at Stowe School in Buckinghamshire for four years.
 In 1936 he published England Have My Bones, a well-received memoir about a year spent in England.
 The same year, he left Stowe School and lived in a workman's cottage nearby, where he wrote and "revert[ed] to a feral state", engaging in falconry, hunting, and fishing.
 White also became interested in aviation, partly to conquer his fear of heights.